Last update: Saturday, July 04, 2015

 different than where they used to be just listed under "solos".....I hope you

 have not removed them....I await your answer....Thank you so much for the

 Because the Bob Sings page did not get many visitors, we had unlinked it some time ago.
 But, for your pleasure, we have re-linked it.
 You'll find the link on our Home Page at the bottom of the right hand column.

 I have a question about the Searchers.
 Stan Jones wrote and the

 Pioneers recorded at the movie studio 8 verses for the movie.
 The idea was

 different verses would be used throughout the movie.
 In the end John Ford used

 only 2 verses at the start of the movie.

-Here are suggestions and a checklist from Larry Hopper.
+Here are suggestions and a checklist from Lawrence Hopper.
 Good luck!

 The first thing to do is track down a copy of the original sheet